andrewankenobi/DataGenAIHackaton/README.md

 To use the code in this repository, navigate to the subfolder for the use case you are interested in and follow the instructions in the README.md file.

-## Contributing

-We welcome contributions!
-Please see the CONTRIBUTING.md file for details on how to contribute.

 ## License